CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 Humans aren’t the subjects anymore.
 They’re the ones deciding what trust actually looks like when the other side never demanded it.

 Still, untrusting humans wouldn’t simply let it (them) loose, no strings attached.
 It might be a human-shaped probe sent by an extraterrestrial civilization, but for all practical purposes, it’s an alien intelligence.
-So two scientists are carefully selected to act as its parents.
+So as a compromise, two scientists are carefully selected to act as its parents.
 They’re trusted to keep the truth secret—even from the child itself.

-Their instructions are to raise it, educate it, and treat it as their own, and in time they do form a genuine attachment.
+Their instructions are to raise it, educate it, and treat it as their own, and in time form a genuine attachment.
 All the while, they observe its development and report on its progress within human society.
 Hell, the system might be so compartmentalized that even they don’t know the being’s true origin.

 And then there’s another problem no one planned for: what if the Earth-bound twin figures it out?
 Not all at once, not with a big dramatic reveal—just little cracks.
-Maybe the the truth about itself is revealed in dreams, vivid dreams too real to ignore.
+Maybe the truth about itself is revealed in dreams, vivid dreams too real to ignore.
+And worse—what if it becomes aware of the twin?
+Somewhere out there, running in parallel.
+Watching.
+Learning.

 So now it has a choice.
 Does it say anything?